Quackers71/javascript/ps-RapidJSTrain/VarTypesAndScope/Introduction.md

 - Hoisting
 - Primitive Types
   - Numbers, Strings and Boolean Values
-  - Boolean - null, undefined and 0 = false, all other numbers = true
+  - Boolean - null, undefined, NaN and 0 = false, all other numbers = true
   - !!value will convert any value or variable into a Boolean value
-- Undefined and Null
+- undefined and null
 - Global Scope
 - Function Scope
 - Block Scope